mbentley/docker-omada-controller/helm/omada-controller-helm/README.md

     size: 2Gi
 ```

+> [!IMPORTANT]
-**Note:** `externalMongoDBUrlSecret` and `externalMongoDBUrl` are mutually exclusive.
+> `externalMongoDBUrlSecret` and `externalMongoDBUrl` are mutually exclusive.
 Setting both will result in a validation error during deployment.

 ### Installation with Custom TLS Certificates